 📅 Sundays and public holidays, from 8am to 11am

-📍 Estrada.
+📍 Road.
 Santa Inês, 3000 – Jardim Santa Ines, Mairiporã/SP

 Floresta Park Farm

 This farm is about 2 hours from the capital, in Sousas, a district of Campinas.
-On weekends, it serves colonial coffee to its customers, with homemade breads, cakes, coffees and other delicacies from the countryside.
+On weekends, it serves colonial coffee at will to its customers, with homemade breads, cakes, coffees and other delicacies from the countryside.
 In addition, the space has a farm full of activities for parents and children, with various animals, tractor rides, a trampoline, mini golf and more.
 The perfect way to spend the day!

-📅 Saturdays and Sundays from 9am to 11.30am
+📅 Saturdays and Sundays, from 9am to 11.30am

-📍 CAM-367, KM 3,8 – Bairros dos Limas, Campinas/SP
+📍 CAM-367, KM 3.8 – Bairros dos Limas, Campinas/SP